joo-nah/OLA_ExpertBourse_FR/content/blog/etoro.md

         presented is less than 5 complete years and may not suffice as basis for investment decision.
     - >-
+        When adding or updating the ESMA CFD disclaimer on your website, please refer to the this document and carefully read the instructions.
+76% of retail investor accounts lose money when trading CFDs with this provider.
+You shouldconsider whether you can afford to take the high risk of losing your money.
         Copy trading is a portfolio management service, provided by eToro (Europe) Ltd., which is authorised and regulated by the Cyprus Securities and Exchange Commission.